 If you are looking to spice up a rather boring weekend, a trek to Mt.
 Mauyog may be a cure for boredom.
 You can spend your weekend with a day hike and pay only around Php350 for the transportation.

 Mt.
 Mauyog in Balamban is becoming a popular hiking destination for Cebuanos because of its relatively easy trail that can be traversed from the more popular Mt.
 Manunggal, a plane crash site of late President Magsaysay and his staff.
 Continue reading Mt.
 Mauyog Day Hike

 The Republic of Boracay vs Algal Bloom People noticed what appeared to be an ugly sight of green seaweeds along the long-stretched White Beach.
 Main Issue: Did it kill its beauty?
 Was there malice?
 Was murder committed?
 Bloom pleaded not guilty.
 Having the presence of these green organisms in alienate many tourists from enjoying the beach.
 The beach is now seen as uninviting by many; not anymore as enticing when it had crystal clear waters without greenish discoloration.
 Fewer people are swimming around since nobody wants to dip and touch the slimy greens in near-shore waters; most people only love swimming in turquoise waters.
-Don’t let appearances fool you.
-You have to uncover … Continue reading A Beautiful Truth: Boracay Turquoise turned Green
+However, it is important to fully … Continue reading A Beautiful Truth: Boracay Turquoise turned Green

 We traveled by car from Cebu City to Liloan Port, Santander.
 From there we took a banca ride to Sibulan Port then rode a jeepney to Dumaguete.
 In the afternoon we went to the Twin Lakes and spent a night in a Dumaguete hostel, then early morning the next day we went to Zamboangita wharf and took the 30-min boat ride to Apo Island.
 The water is calm during summer, but most of the time it is going to be a rough ride.
 There is nothing to worry though as boat incidents are rare; it is just a 30 minute ride from … Continue reading APO ISLAND & TWIN LAKES (Cebu – Dumaguete) Itinerary and Notes